Omarhosnyyy95/alchemy/README.md

   - create surrogate keys from the specified columns (data modeling decision)
   - data transformation
   - and loading
-- the 2 DAGs could be encapsulated in one DAG.
+- the 2 DAGs could be encapsulated into one DAG.